BoatMonkey678/SekiroItemsDLL/README.md

 ## Usage
 When in-game an overlay menu appears where you can select (or type in by name) the item and quantity and then press a button to grant the item.
 The menu can only be selected when the game is paused, since otherwise a mouse doesn't appear.
-For now most equippable/consumable items are there as well as all Combat Arts.
+Most equippable/consumable items are there, all Combat Arts and Memories of Another (skins).

 ## Issues
 There is currently an issue where two mouses appear when in-game.
 One of them works in-game and the other works on the overlay.
 These mouses unfortunately have desynced positions.